 Public Health Pathway courses are offered at the 200, 300 and 400 level.
 They occur within the concentrations and may be applied to both concentration and graduation requirements.
 Some Pathway courses are also W-coded and fulfill the upper level writing requirement.

 Public Health Pathway Courses

-The Public Health Pathways incorporates courses from all five concentrations, which are offered at the 200, 300 and 400 level.
+The Public Health Pathway incorporates courses from all five concentrations, which are offered at the 200, 300 and 400 level.

 INTS 290 Introduction to Global Health

 This course provides a robust introduction to the history, ethics, and practice of global health.
 Using a multidisciplinary framework, drawing on clinical, ethical, socioeconomic, political, and geographical knowledge, the course identifies how key stakeholders, including Intergovernmental organizations, governments, non-governmental organizations, other humanitarian organizations, academic institutions, donor agencies, clinical groups, and consulting firms, shape global health agendas, policies, programs, and outcomes.
 We discuss global burden of disease, the sustainable development goals related to health, social determinants of health, global research prioritization and clinical trials, disease surveillance networks, and the adoption and spread of global health technologies.
 The course also covers a basic introduction to epidemiology.

 EMP 325W Public and Environmental Health Policy

 This interdisciplinary policy course examines the prevention and management of threats to human health caused by interacting environmental conditions and social forces.
 Major topics covered include air and water pollution control, toxic substances control, climate change and environmental health, disease control, pandemics, public health emergency management, and public health leadership.
 This course covers public and environmental health policies at the community, national, and international levels.